 Our Social Policy and Human Rights Policy sets our standards for social responsibility, community engagement and investment, local capability, and human rights.

-We observe the Universal Declaration of Human Rights, the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.
-We respect the indigenous rights and cultures of communities where we operate.
+The Human Rights policy commits Pharos to conducting its business in accordance with the fundamental principles of human rights set out in the Universal Declaration of Human Rights and reflects the terms of both the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business and Human Rights.
+Together with our Security Policy, it sets out our commitments to align with the Voluntary Principles on Security and Human Rights.
+We respect indigenous rights and cultures of the communities where we operate.

 Community and social investment

 Pharos remains committed to creating value for host countries and local communities as well as for staff and shareholders.
 We understand that our success is reliant upon building strong relationships and being welcomed as a responsible partner in our host countries and communities.
 In recent years, we have structured our social investment programme to align more with the United Nations Sustainable Development Goals (UN SDGs).

 In Vietnam, we worked closely with the JOCs in order to make sure that our social initiatives in the region continue to have positive impacts on the region.
 In addition to the training levy of $300,000 per year in a ring-fenced fund to support developing future Vietnamese expertise in the industry, a further c.$200,000 was invested in 9 community projects.
 The JOCs actively inquired and listened to locals to identify which areas of the country would need the greatest assistance in order to ensure that we were investing in local projects that would bring the most sustainable positive impact to the community.